Home visiting means family support. Right when it's needed most.

 N-MIECHV is able to provide individualized Healthy Families America “Orientation to the HFA Model" instruction on the model's two core trainings.
 This enables new home visitors to begin implementing the model to fidelity right away if the core trainings are not available for up to six months.
-The Prevent Child Abuse America; Healthy Families America national office and N-MIECHV work as partners to bring HFA Best Practice Standards to our home visitors.

 In collaboration with Together for Kids and Families, the Nebraska Early Childhood Comprehensive Systems, online training modules for all home visitors were developed to enhance knowledge base on Best Practices regardless of the model.
 The modules are free and accessible to anyone wanting to learn more: Answers 4 Families Home Visiting Modules (located at bottom of the linked page).